 We now have the ability to send HTML emails with attachments, but the step up in complexity is significant compared to the Send Mail script step.

 The accompanying demo file includes a script which does a lot of the heavy lifting for you.
 The script was written to be portable so that you can copy it into your solution without having to set up any tables or fields.
-(The script does rely on the “GetMIMEType” custom function though, so you will need to copy that before copying the script.)
+(The script does rely on the “GetMIMEType” and “ErrorMessage” custom functions though, so you will need to copy those before copying the script.)

 The demo file supports fully stylized emails which can be achieved through HTML or through FileMaker field rich text formatting (using the GetAsCSS function).
 Attachments can be designated as embedded (“Inline”) or as regular, non-embedded (“Attachment”).